platonic-io/sympl_chat/README.md

 Members includes a role when key is shared via send key operation

 - Room channel
-    - Owners: Member
+    - Owners: Owners
-    - Members: N/A
+    - Members: Members
-    - Dependecies: N/A
+    - Dependecies: Owners is a subset of Members

 ### Actions
 All `Actions` are write operations on `Channel` that can be done only by `Role`